Minimax rates of convergence for nonparametric regression under adversarial attacks: Applications

 \subsection{Anisotropic H\"{o}lder class}

-In practice, one of the typically desired properties of a regression function is that it is invariant or robust against perturbations of an input in some specific directions.
-For example, in image classification tasks, the target function may be invariant against the spatial shift of an input image \citep{Simard2003, Krizhevsky2012}.
-In the context of autonomous driving, the parking sign recognition model is robust to certain weather changes, such as snowy days, because snow always accumulates on the upper side of the parking sign.
+In practice, one of the typically desired properties of a regression function or its estimator is that it is invariant or robust against changes or perturbations of an input in some specific directions.
+For example, in image classification tasks, the target function should be invariant against a spatial shift or rotation of an input image \citep{Simard2003, Krizhevsky2012}.
+In the same spirit, in the context of autonomous driving, a traffic sign recognition model should be trained to be robust to natural variations in severe weather conditions.

 Motivated by these examples, in this subsection, we investigate the adversarial minimax risks on the anisotropic H\"{o}lder class $\mathcal{F}_2(\beta,L)$, where $\beta=(\beta_1,\ldots,\beta_d)\in (0,1]^d$ and $L=(L_1,\ldots,L_d) \in (0,\infty)^d$ \citep{birge1986estimating, bertin2004asymptotically, bhattacharya2014anisotropic, jeong2023art}.
 This class is defined by